glennkmitchell/architecture-center/docs/microservices/tactical-ddd.md

 The Delivery Scheduler service also depends on two services from other bounded contexts, namely Accounts and Drone Management.

-## Mapping the tactical patterns to REST APIs
+## Map tactical patterns to REST APIs

 Patterns like entity, aggregate, and value object are designed to place certain constraints on the objects in your domain model.
 For example, value objects are meant to be immutable.
 In many discussions of DDD, the patterns are modeled using OO language concepts like constructors or property getters and setters.